 - Gaming the provision of table and slot games within a number of operating locations in the Group's chosen markets.
-The Group also has a limited sportsbook offering, however, it is considered to be immaterial to the Group's performance. - Hotel the Group offers B2C services where revenue is generated directly from occupancy of rooms by customers as well as B2B hotel management services where revenues are generated based on the occupancy rates of the property being managed.
+The Group also has a limited sportsbook offering, however, it is considered to be immaterial to the Group's performance. - Hotel the Group offers B2C services where revenue is generated directly from occupancy of rooms by customers.
 Hotel revenues also include the relevant food, beverage and hospitality income.